CalCOFI: Origin

 The Pacific Sardine Fishery was once the largest fishery by volume of the North American Pacific Coast.
 The fishery developed in the 1920s, peaking in the 1930s with sardine landings reaching over 700,000 tons in California, but was followed by a precipitous collapse in the 1940s.
 Recommendations and early warnings of a fishery collapse were given throughout the period with an emphasis of setting annual catch limits given by fishery scientists, for example Scofield and Frances Clark.
 Disregarding the early warnings, the Pacific Sardine fishery continued in part driven by the wartime requirement for cheap sources of protein; by the 1940s and 1950s, catches declined by an order of magnitude to 80,000 tons.
 In the decade that followed, sardine catches continued to decline to 20,000 tons.

-The Sardine Fishery collapse was a major catalyst to the development of the California Cooperative Sardine Research Program, a precursor to the CalCOFI program.
+The Sardine Fishery collapse was a major catalyst for the development of the California Cooperative Sardine Research Program, a precursor to the CalCOFI program.
 The consensus concern for the program was whether this collapse was due to increased fishing pressure or environmental change.
 The program was initially led by Oscar Elton Sette, who forged a collaboration between research institutions (Scripps Institution of Oceanography) and government agencies (California Fish and Game Commission – now the California Department of Fish and Wildlife – and the United States Fish Commission – now known as the NOAA Fisheries Service) with the goal of resource management and fisheries conservation of the Eastern Pacific.

 The CalCOFI program was initially met with skepticism.
-The program was seen as a diversionary tactic initiating further picayune studies of sardine abundance to delay sardine catch regulations.
+The program was seen as a diversionary tactic, initiating further picayune studies of sardine abundance to delay sardine catch regulations.
 Nevertheless, after the sardine fishery reached a low point in 1947, efforts were focused on the investigation of the underlying forces that govern sardine abundance.

 Sampling pattern

 The CalCOFI Station pattern was based on a centric-systematic-area design.

 CalCOFI sampling lines were designed to be normal to the central California coast centered at Point Conception, designated as CalCOFI Line 80.
-The original sampling pattern extended from Line 10 at the US-Canada border to Line 120 off Point Eugenia, Baja California, Mexico, with a spacing of 120 miles between lines (i.e. distance between line 80 and 90 is 120 miles).
-Since its conception, additional lines were added within the domain, creating a 40-mile spacing between lines which are now numbered in fractions of 3's and 7's (80, 83, 87, 90, etc.).
+The original sampling pattern extended from Line 10 at the US-Canada border to Line 120 off Point Eugenia, Baja California, Mexico, with a spacing of 120 miles between lines (i.e. distance between lines 80 and 90 is 120 miles).
+Since its conception, additional lines were added within the domain, creating a 40-mile spacing between lines, which are now numbered in fractions of 3's and 7's (80, 83, 87, 90, etc.).